ednz-cloud/manage_pip_packages/README.md

 This variable allow you to pass the `--break_system_packages` to pip.

 > **Warning**
 > This is not recommended, and is only here if you have no other choice to install packages that aren't supported by the package manager, on distros that enforce the [PEP668](https://peps.python.org/pep-0668/).
-Chances are you can probably use [manage_pipx_packages](https://github.com/ednxzu/manage_pipx_packages) to install packages using pipx, avoiding the potential damages to your system.
+Chances are you can probably use [manage_pipx_packages](https://github.com/ednz_cloud/manage_pipx_packages) to install packages using pipx, avoiding the potential damages to your system.

 Dependencies
 ------------

-`ednxzu.manage_apt_packages` to install python3 and pip (if selected).
+`ednz_cloud.manage_apt_packages` to install python3 and pip (if selected).

 Example Playbook
 ----------------